luke-codewalker/react-canvas-app/README.md

         if (frameCount === canvas.width) {
             // if you want to start over use resetAnimation(), this will call your draw function again
-            // and start y new animation loop resetAnimation();
+            // and start a new animation loop resetAnimation();
         }
     }